Explicit description of all deflators for market models under random horizon with applications to NFLVR: Some -properties versus those in

-\begin{proof} Remark that the boundedness condition for $\varphi^{\mathbb G}$ can be reduced to the condition $0\leq \varphi^{\mathbb G}\leq 1$.
-Thus, assertion (a) is a particular case of the general case treated in \cite[Lemma B.1]{ACDJ1} (see also \cite[Lemma 4.4 (b)]{Jeulin1980}), hence its proof will be omitted and we refer the reader to this paper.
-Thus the remaining part of this proof focuses on proving assertions (b) and (c) in two parts.\\ {\bf Part 1.} Here we prove assertion (b).
-Consider a bounded ${\theta}\in {{\cal L}(S^{\tau},\mathbb G)}$.
+\begin{proof} It is clear that assertion (d) can be found in \cite[XX.75 b)]{DMM}, see also \cite{Jeulin1980}.
+Remark that the boundedness condition on $\varphi^{\mathbb G}$, in assertion (a), can be simplified to $0\leq \varphi^{\mathbb G}\leq 1$.
+Thus, assertion (a) is a particular case of the general case treated in \cite[Lemma B.1]{ACDJ1} (see also \cite[Lemma 4.4 (b), page 63]{Jeulin1980}), hence its proof will be omitted and we refer the reader to this paper.
+Thus, the rest of this proof focuses on assertions (b) and (c) in two parts.\\ {\bf Part 1.} Here we prove assertion (b).
+Consider a bounded ${\theta}\in {{\Theta}(S^{\tau},\mathbb G)}$.
 Then $\theta$ is a bounded and $\mathbb G$-predictable process satisfying ${\theta}^{tr}\Delta S^{\tau}>-1$.
 Thus, in virtue of assertion (a), there exists a bounded and $\mathbb F$-predictable process $\varphi$ such that

 Then by inserting this equality in ${\theta}^{tr}\Delta S^{\tau}>-1$, we deduce that